Loading

 Answer

 If you are staying in the bunk houses, they will come with a pillow, sheet set, comforter, and towels to use during your stay!
-Bring your own toiletries for the communal bathrooms, though, as shampoo / conditioner are not provided.
+Bring your own toiletries for the communal bathrooms, but we should have plenty shampoo and conditioner!

 Question